waveletlab-uestc/waveletlab-webbuilder/pages/index.md

 ## Latest News

+## Camera Ready Submission and the Invoice information (Dec.
+3th update)

+**These days please pay attention to your email inbox.**

+Kindly do not forget to submit your Camera-Ready Submission, transfer paper fee, and the copyright before the deadline Dec.8th, which all can be done in the CMT system.

+If you have transferred the money and need the invoice from our conference, please complete [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAN__gI7z2dUM1g4Vlc3VUYyTVRFUzRWVVQxV1FWUDlXMy4u) (Whether you have uploaded these information in the system, please help us to finish the form again, which is more convenient for us to collect information from you)

 ### About the paper status and notification (Nov.
 20th update)

 We are reviewing new papers now, it will take more time for us to finish the paper reviewing.